oracle/node-oracledb/doc/api.md

 ##### Description

-This call fetches `numRows` rows of the result set as an object or an array of column values, depending on the value of [outFormat](#propdboutformat).
+This call fetches `numRows` rows of the Result Set as an object or an array of column values, depending on the value of [outFormat](#propdboutformat).

 At the end of fetching, the `ResultSet` should be freed by calling [`close()`](#close).